dhemery/cwd.dhemery.com/_posts/2007-10-24-non-parallel-parallels.md

 I listen to a lot of audio books.
 Most are read by professional readers.
 Every now and then a reader stumbles and emphasizes the wrong word.
 It's tempting to attribute such errors to the reader, but I've notice that when a professional reader stumbles, there's likely a stumbling block in the writing.

 Read out loud this passage from Scott Smith's <em><a href="http://www.amazon.com/gp/redirect.html%3FASIN=1400043875%26tag=dalehemery-20%26lcode=xm2%26cID=2025%26ccmID=165953%26location=/o/ASIN/1400043875%253FSubscriptionId=1N9AHEAQ2F6SVD97BE02">The Ruins</a></em>:

-<blockquote>Amy kept whispering the same thing.
+> Amy kept whispering the same thing.
 "It's time."
+>

-Stacy struggled first to grasp the words, then their meaning.</blockquote>
+> Stacy struggled first to grasp the words, then their meaning.

 Did you emphasize any of the words, even slightly?

 In the audio version of the book, Patrick Wilson, the reader, emphasized the word <em>grasp</em>.
 "Stacy struggled first to <em>grasp</em> the words, then their meaning."
 Clearly this is the wrong emphasis.
 Better emphasis would be, "Stacy struggled first to grasp the <em>words</em>, then their <em>meaning</em>."